 Ohio Petroleum Underground Storage Tank Release Compensation Board

-Please note: the Board does not issue permits for tank removal, installation, or repair and does not supervise the clean up of releases.
+The Board does not issue permits for tank removal, installation, or repair and does not supervise the clean up of releases.
 Instead, these things are done by the Bureau of Underground Storage Tank Regulations (BUSTR), an agency under the Ohio State Fire Marshal’s authority.

 Check out our public inquiry search page!